-As your escape routes need to be adequate for the people likely to use them you will need to consider how many people, including pupils/students, employees and the public, may be present at any one time.
-Where your premises have been subject to building regulations approval as an educational premises, the number and width of escape routes and exits will normally be enough for the anticipated number of people using the building.
+As your escape routes need to be adequate for the people likely to use them you will need to consider how many people, including employees and the public, may be present at any one time.
+Where premises have been subject to building regulations approval for use as either a factory or warehouse, the number and width of escape routes and exits will normally be enough for the anticipated number of people using the building.
 In such buildings where the risk has changed or buildings were constructed before national building regulations, it will be necessary to confirm the provision.

-For most school premises, the maximum numbers of pupils, visitors and contractors liable to be in the building at the same time will be known by the responsible person.
-For some premises (e.g. university buildings) the responsible person will normally be aware of the maximum number of people liable to be present from a personal knowledge of use patterns.
-There will also be an appreciation of the use of the building by those with special needs such as disabled people.
+In most warehouses the number of people will be low, whilst in factories the numbers will vary depending on the facility.
+However, the maximum numbers of staff, visitors and contractors liable to be in the building at the same time will be known by the responsible person.
+There will also be an appreciation of the use of the building by those you know have special needs, such as the disabled.